rldiao/rldiao-v2.0/src/pages/18-03-2019-unihack19/index.md

 ## What did we do?

 My team this year consisted of 5 members.
-After some ideation, we decided to work on the problem of personal safety.
-We developed a mobile app that solved the issue of having to communicate many people that you got home safe.
-It worked by the user touching a button and sending all their loved ones that they added that they are safe.
-We imagined that it will be used mainly when going home and night, or as a way to check up on your elderly parents.
-We built upon this idea by introducing scheduling check-ups on people and live location sharing.
-We really focused the product on young party goers, parents and elderly.
-We developed the app on React Native (Expo) and used Firebase as our backend database.
+After some ideation, we decided to work on how to improve personal safety.
+It was decided that we will work on mobile app application which would communicate your safety and status to friends and family.
+It worked by having the user touch a button and broadcasting a notificiation to your selected group of recievers who would be notified of your safety.
+We imagined that it will be mainly used by people who feel unsafe when heading home from a late night
+, or parents who would want to check up on their children's status.
+The idea was then built upon by introducing the ability to schedule check-ups and live location sharing.
+We really focused on the simplicity of use, and being as out of the users life as possible so they can focus on their lives.

 ## Conclusion

 Unihack 2019 was another great learning experience.
-Learning React Native (Expo) within the hackathon was very challenging.
+Learning React Native (Expo) within the 24 hours was very challenging.
 We faced many unfamiliar bugs and development challenges.
-However, I personally enjoyed the experience very much, and with graduation on the horizon, this is probably the last time I will be at Unihack as a competitor.
+However, I personally enjoyed the experience very much, and with graduation on the horizon, this is probably the last time that I will be able to attend Unihack as a competitor.
 Hopefully
-I can return to Unihack one day as a organiser or mentor.
+I can return to one day as a organiser or mentor.